sybernix/lang-exchange-lk/docs/thesis.md

 *   Instant messaging
 *   Write posts and comments, like a post
 *   Follow users

+#### 3.1.2 Second Cycle

+The second cycle was focused on optimizing the features to suite the needs of a language learner well.
+The following features were implemented in this cycle

+*   Edit info page
+*   Show only users with matching language preferences in Learners page
+*   Explore page
+*   Filter learners using city, age, sex

+#### 3.1.3 Third Cycle

+Third cycle of development was performed to add message translation feature.

+#### 3.1.4 Fourth Cycle

+This cycle was performed to fine tune the platform and prepare it for deployment in Amazon Web Services and serve it at www.langexchange.lk.
+During this cycle, a user recommendation feature based on a custom algorithm was also implemented.

 ### 3.2 – Architecture of the System